Trust (Elvis Costello album): Critical reception

 Trust initially received mixed-to-positive reviews from music critics in the UK.
 Reviewers highlighted the artist's change in tone from his earlier records and a growing maturity in the lyrics.
 Melody Maker's Allan Jones summarised: "Costello's vision is as fierce as ever, but the malice has gone; he can still rage but he no longer scolds."
-Jones, who drew positive comparisons to Armed Forces, wrote that the album arrives "like a flurry of punches, pinning back your ears as it pins you to the ropes", but felt the material overall remained "too acerbic for comfortable popular consumption".
-In NME, Ian Penman commented that with Trust, Costello now possessed a "highly compassionate, personally political voice" but, like Jones, felt that the lyrics were too inaccessible for casual listeners.
+Some found the album a poor retread from his earlier works, while others thought the lyrics were too inaccessible for casual listeners.
+More positively, Mike Gardner in Record Mirror believed the "energy and care" brought by Costello and the Attractions allowed the "Costello formula" to continue to succeed.